mikebridge/IdentityServer4SignalR/README.md

 ### Prerequisites:

-You can o run this just from the command line if you have Node and Dotnet Core installed, but otherwise you'll need VS2015 or greater:
+You can run this from the command line if you have Node and Dotnet Core installed, or you can use VS2015 or greater:

 - Install [Visual Studio 2015 Update 3](https://www.visualstudio.com/en-us/news/releasenotes/vs2015-update3-vs)
 and/or [DotNet Core 1.1](https://www.microsoft.com/net/download/core#/current).